vavilen84/hugo_blog/content/golang/2021/01/go_concurrency_patterns.en.md

 # Don't overdo it

 They are fun to play with, but don't overuse these ideas.
 Goroutines and channels are big ideas.
 They are tools for program construction.
-But sometimes all you need is a reference counter.
-Go has "sync" and "sync/atomic" packages that provide mutexes, condition variables, etc. They provide tools for smaller problems.
-Often, these things will work together to solve a bigger problem.
+Go has "sync" and "sync/atomic" packages that provide mutexes.
+They provide tools for smaller problems.
 Always use the right tool for the job.

 # Conclusion